usman10scorpio/github-user-search/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-After you run the npm run build folder successully, you can check if its working correct locally by installing `serve` locally (https://create-react-app.dev/docs/deployment/ ) and run below command to check
+After you run the `npm run build` and build folder is made successully, you can check if its working correct locally by installing `serve` locally (https://create-react-app.dev/docs/deployment/ ) and run below command to check

 `npx serve -s build`